 Status of the Build Build Build programThe Philippine government’s flagship infrastructure project labeled the" Build Build Build" program was also greatly affected by the lockdown restrictions due to the COVID-19 pandemic.
 The program was introduced based on the administration's intent to propel the country in achieving more developed and connected life among Filipinos and generate new jobs.
 However, government figures revealed that only several projects have been completed in 2021 while 31 others have yet to be completed in 2022.

-One of the big tickets in the government's infrastructure development plan is the Metro Manila Subway Project, which would be managed by the DOTr, which would cost around 357 billion Philippine pesos.
-Its targeted completion year is on 2025, and the construction would commence in six to eight months from February 2020.
-Other high-valued tickets in the pipeline that would begin construction in six to eight months are the North-South Commuter railway extensions (PNR North 2, PNR South commuter), PNR South long haul, Bataan-Cavite interlink bridge, Panay-Guimaras Negros bridge, Taguig integrated terminal exchange and the New Manila International Airport.
+One of the big tickets in the government's infrastructure development plan is the Metro Manila Subway Project which would be managed by the Department of Transportation (DOTr), with an average cost of around 357 billion Philippine pesos.
+Its targeted completion year was projected in 2025 and the excavation for the project was forecast to start on the fourth quarter of 2021.
+Other high-valued tickets in the pipeline were the North-South Commuter railway extensions (PNR North 2, PNR South commuter), PNR South long haul, Bataan-Cavite interlink bridge, Panay-Guimaras Negros bridge, Taguig integrated terminal exchange and the New Manila International Airport.